patricklafrance/wmfnext-shell/README.md

 ### Setup a package module application

+> A static module example is available in the Github repository [wmfnext-host](https://github.com/patricklafrance/wmfnext-host).

 As mentionned earlier, the shell also support static modules loaded at build time to accomodate different migration scenarios.
 Still, keep in mind that we highly recommend to aim for remote hosted modules loaded at runtime as it enables your teams to be fully autonomous by deploying their module independently from the other pieces of the application.

 Let's create a static module to see how it's done!